Ryan Fletcher

 Ryan Fletcher (born 1983) is a Scottish actor.

 Early life

-Fletcher grew up in Blantyre, Glasgow, born to Stevie and Lorna Fletcher.
+Fletcher grew up in Blantyre, born to Stevie and Lorna Fletcher.

 Career

-Fletcher appeared in the stage show Black Watch for the National Theatre of Scotland (2007-8), had a leading role in the show The Infamous Brothers Davenport, and has appeared on television in River City, Taggart, and Limmy's Show.
+Fletcher appeared in the stage show Black Watch for the National Theatre of Scotland (2007-8) and had a leading role in the show The Infamous Brothers Davenport.
+In 2015 he played Bill in Laurie Sansom's adaptation of Muriel Spark's novella The Driver's Seat for the stage.
+He has appeared on television in River City, Taggart, and Limmy's Show.
 He plays "Dave Boy" in the television production, Pennyworth, which premiered 28 July 2019, on Epix.